Description

 The American Revolution: A Fight for Freedom or Something More?

-The American Revolution Chapter 1 (1775–1783) is often remembered as a heroic struggle where thirteen colonies broke free from British rule.
-But beyond the battles and declarations lies a deeper story—one of sovereignty, control, and global power structures.
-American Revolution, sovereignty, hidden history, Jordan Maxwell, U.S. independence, global elites
+The American Revolution, Chapter 1 (1775–1783), is often remembered as a heroic struggle in which thirteen colonies broke free from British rule.
+Beyond the battles and declarations, however, lies a deeper story—one about sovereignty, control, and global power structures.
+Moreover, this lens aligns with commentary from researchers including Jordan Maxwell, who examine what changed and what quietly stayed the same.

 Why Did the Revolution Really Happen?